cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | info             | 2^{61} - 82  | 2^{125} - 146 | 2^{125} - 146 |
 | exporter_context | 2^{61} - 111 | 2^{125} - 191 | 2^{125} - 207 |

+This shows that the limits are only marginally smaller than the maximum input length of the underlying hash function; these limits are large and unlikely to be reached in practical applications.
+Future specifications which define new KDFs MUST specify bounds for these variable-length parameters.

 The values for `psk`, `pskID`, and `info` which are inputs to `LabeledExtract` were computed with the following expression: